 Where: Point Park, The Beach at Grand Lake

 Kick it in the heart of the Rockies this Independence Day at Grand Lake.
 Colorado’s largest natural lake presents an impressive display of pyrotechnics and a full weekend of free festivals.
-With fireworks rising more than 7,500 feet above reflective turquoise waters.
+Fireworks rise more than 7,500 feet above reflective turquoise waters.
 The city of Grand Lake celebrates with pancake breakfasts, fundraisers, small-town rodeos, fishing derbies, barbecues, and a renowned Fourth of July Parade.
 Spend the weekend hiking Rocky Mountain National Park and Shadow Mountain National Recreation Area before spending the evening in town, celebrating freedom with a drink from Grumpy’s Saloon.

 Lake Michigan, Ludington, Michigan